abdullahaldot22/Assignment/README.md

 ```

 > [!NOTE]
-> No need for any kind of database setup, as a database I've used sqlite.
+> No need for any kind of database setup in `toDoApp`, as a database I've used sqlite.
 That `rar` file should contain an `sqlite.database` file.
 After running those servers, everything should work properly.